wp-plugins/wysija-newsletters/readme.txt

 * 14 new themes.
 First Premium themes
 * added social bookmarks widget
 * added new divider widget
-* added first name and last name feature in subscrition form, newsletter content and email subject
+* added first name and last name feature in subscription form, newsletter content and email subject
 * header is now image only and not text/image
 * small changes in Styles tab of visual editor
 * new full width footer image area (600px)
 * added transparency feature to header, footer, newsletter
-* newsletter width for content narrowed to 564px.
+* newsletter width for content narrowed to 564px
 * improved line-height for titles in text editor
 * fixed Outlook and Hotmail padding issue with images
 * improved speed of editor